nas5w/100-days-of-code-frontend/README.md

 ---

-**Please support this repo by giving it a star ⭐️ at the top of the page!**
+**Please support this repo by giving it a star ⭐️ at the top of the page and [follow me](https://github.com/nas5w) for more resources!**

 Want to learn more about frontend development?
 Consider:
 - signing up for my [free newsletter](https://buttondown.email/devtuts?100DoC) where I periodically send out digestible bits of frontend knowledge!